adamsilver/fdpb/03-book-a-flight.md

 *(Note: the pattern attribute is used to trigger the numeric keyboard—a little enhancement for iOS users.
 If you're wondering about why we haven't used the number input, you can refer back to the number input in chapter 2, “Checkout.”)*

-#### Calendar Widgets
+#### Searching For Dates

-When choosing a date to fly, users are neither entering a memorable date, nor one found in a document.
-They are searching for a date in the future.
+When choosing a date to fly on, users are neither entering a memorable date, nor one found in a document.
+They are searching for a date sometime in the future—within the next 12 months usually.

-We tend to think of time in structured chunks: days, weeks and months etc. And we organise our lives using a calendar which aligns with that notion.
-It's sensible then, to let users find and pick a date through a familiar and intuitive calendar interface.
+We tend to think of time in structured chunks: days, weeks and months etc. And we plan our time using calendars which aligns with that notion.
+It's sensible then, to let users find and pick a date through a familiar and intuitive calendar interface or what's also known as a date picker.

+### A Date Picker

 The primary user need at this stage of the journey is to select a date—nothing more.
 So trying to squeeze extra information into it, such as price or availability, is going to result in a busy and overwhelming experience that slows users down.